susie-chen351/World-Quant-Applied-Data-Science-Lab/README.md

 Throughout the program, I worked and will work on various projects, which I will document my learning and growth here in this repo.
 Each project is designed to enhance my understanding and practical application of key data science concepts.
 The following is a brief explanation of each project:

 1- Predicting Apartment Prices in Mexico City: I built a linear regression model to predict apartment prices in Mexico City.
-I created a data pipeline to impute missing values and encode categorical features, and they improve model performance by reducing overfitting.
+I created a data pipeline to impute missing values and encoded categorical features.

 New Concepts Learned:
 - How to create a linear regression model using the scikit-learn library.